 Christchurch Photo Hunt

-Friday 1 October to Sunday 31 October
+It ran from Saturday 1 October to Monday 31 October

 Here in Ōtautahi-Christchurch and Te Pātaka o Rākaihautū-Banks Peninsula we have many stories, from Ngāi Tahu and other iwi, European settlers, Pasifika and people of many ethnic and cultural backgrounds who have made this place home.